thephysicist12343/thephysicist12343.github.io/locust.md

 3. Are any geographic areas vulnerable to attacks underserved by current locust control operations, and how can they be identified?

 To answer our questions, we created three models: a short-term breeding model to predict locust breeding, a long-term climate model to explore the influence of climate change and marine influences on locust distribution, and an environmental conditions map to explore the inequitable impact of locust swarm-associated damage.

+## 5. Methodology

+### 5.1 Methodology for Climate Model

+The climate model was a form of Species Distribution Model (SDM): SDMs are models that use current environmental data and species occurrence data to find the biological niche for a particular species, and then use future climate predictions to rpedict the distribution of such biological niches, and therefore, the distribution of the species.
+The researcher Damaris Zurell summarises the relevant points of SDMs very well in this [article](https://damariszurell.github.io/SDM-Intro).

+For our SDM, we used locust occurrence data (specially supplied by the FAO for our project), consisting of 37859 data points, which we pre-processed in Excel.
+We also generated an equal number of non-occurrence points using Terra in R to effectively train our models.

+We used several traditional climate variables, such as the 19 'bio-variables' from WorldClim, which have been used in earlier studies as well.
+However, we also incorporated crop data from GLAD, Human Footprint Data from Venter (2016), and Global Irrigation Data.
+Additionally, we incorporated marine variables such as Sea Surface Temperature (SST), sea salinity, and pH from Bio-Oracle, to act as proxies for the Indian Ocean Dipole (IOD), which allowed us to more effectively elucidate the relationship between climatic phenomena and locust distribution.

+Using R, we extracted environmental data for each swarm.
+We then split the data, using 80% of the data for training the model, and the remaining 20% to test the accuracy of the model.
+Specifically, we took points after 2020-2021 as our testing data set, in accordance with a recommendation from Cyril Piou, an FAO Locust Forecasting Officer.
+This data was used to train three models: a Ridge Regression Model, an ordinary Generalised Linear Model (GLM), and an XGBoost model.
+Unlike other studies, our preliminary model showed that MaxEnt and Random Forest led to lower accuracy predictions, likely due to overfitting.
+This led us to omit the use of those models for the SDM.

+We then forecasted the distribution for 4 emission scenarios: SSP 126, SSP 245, SSP 370, and SSP 585 (from lowest emission to highest emission).
+Our results are discussed in Section 6.